cardosan/tempo_test/docs/formats.rst

 However, there are some things to bear in mind with dynamic characterization functions:

-* Dynamic characterization functions must take a datetime as the single input, and return a single characterization factor.either a single numeric value.
+* Dynamic characterization functions must take a datetime as the single input, and return a single numeric characterization factor.
+* * You will need to import whatever you need in the body of the function; don't assume anything other than the standard library is in the current namespace.
-* Functions should not be defined by name.
-Instead, they should have a name that can be generated automatically and then substituted, i.e. ``def %s(datetime)``.
+* Functions have to be defined in a slightly funny way.
+They should not be defined by name.
+Instead, they should have a name of "``%s``" that can be generated automatically and substituted by the temporalis library, i.e. ``def %s(datetime)``.
 This dynamicity is needed to avoid name conflicts.
 * These functions must be stored as **unicode strings**, not actual python code:

 .. code-block:: python